 The Armor G5 did run quite hot in my testing.
 It wasn’t hot enough to cause concern but sure was hotter than any other I’ve tested.
 It doesn’t seem to have an internal fan, which might be part of the reason.
 It’s recommended that you leave it in an open space, which you should do anyway for the best Wi-Fi performance.

 No USB-related NAS for now

-Due to the USB port issue mentioned above, I couldn’t test the Armor G5’s NAS feature fully.
+Due to the USB port issue mentioned above, I couldn’t test the Armor G5’s NAS feature thoroughly.
 The router never finished a test without the portable drive disconnecting midway.
-After a couple of days trying different drives, I gave up.
+After a couple of days of trying different drives, I gave up.
 It was disappointing.

 Zyxel Armor G5 AX6000 12-Stream Multi-Gigabit Wi-Fi 6 Router is not ready for prime time.
 It proved to be a work in progress in my testing.